intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification/README.md

 bash ${ANALYTICS_ZOO_HOME}/bin/data/news20/get_news20.sh dir
 bash ${ANALYTICS_ZOO_HOME}/bin/data/glove/get_glove.sh dir
 ```
-where `ANALYTICS_ZOO_HOME` is the folder where you uncompress the downloaded package and `dir` is the directory you wish to locate the downloaded data.
+where `ANALYTICS_ZOO_HOME` is the folder where you extract the downloaded package and `dir` is the directory you wish to locate the downloaded data.
 If `dir` is not specified, the data will be downloaded to the current working directory.
 20 Newsgroup dataset and GloVe word embeddings are supposed to be placed under the same directory.

 The data folder structure after extraction should look like the following:
 ```